Why Your Service Page Isn’t Booking Clients — Even If It Looks “Fine”

 👆 That’s where I come in.

-As a seasoned copywriter and licensed psychotherapist, I know what it means to be on both sides of the chair — providing quality care to clients and writing sales copy about it.
+As a copywriter and licensed psychotherapist, I know what it means to be on both sides of the chair — providing quality care to clients and writing words that sell it.

 When you hire me, you’ll get: